Frank Nemec

 Other activities

 Our homestead is catching up from decades of neglect.
 I'm turning the tide against encroaching brush, weeds, and poison oak.
 I keep trying to do a garden, with limited success.
-Our horse Samantha provides a continuous supply of fertilizer and keeps the grass mowed.
+We're both incorrigible packrats, so our house is still crammed with stuff.

 My "career" in photography started with Technique, the MIT yearbook, where I was the living groups photo editor.
-Most is now natural scenery, artistic composition, an occasional wedding, and work for Valley Church. logo Here are some samples (not representative) of my work.
+Most is now family, natural scenery, artistic composition, and an occasional wedding. logo Here are some samples (not representative) of my work.